 This is the main page where you'll spend most of your time - the project management screen - the page that let's you view everything relating to your project.
 There's no tabs or pages here, everything is on a single page, at your finger tips, right where you need it.

-And finally below all of that, we have the Activity Log, providing a full listing of each and every action carried out on that project, the date/time it was done, and the admin user who performed it.
+The Project Log provides a full history of each and every action carried out on that project, the date/time it was done, and the admin user who performed it.

 To edit projects, providing you have the required permissions, you'll see an Edit button located towards the top right of the screen.
 Upon clicking that, the previous display values will be transformed into input fields allowing you to update and make changes, and the edit button will be replaced with Save and Cancel buttons that you can use to save your changes, or abort.
 If saving, a success message will appear briefly to confirm success.